pedrolemos4/RCOMP/doc/sprint1/planning.md

 # 1. Sprint's backlog #

-T.1.1 Development of a structured cabling project for building 1, and also encompassing the campus backbone.
+* T.1.1 Development of a structured cabling project for building 1, and also encompassing the campus backbone.
-T.1.2 Development of a structured cabling project for building 2.
+* T.1.2 Development of a structured cabling project for building 2.
-T.1.3 Development of a structured cabling project for building 3.
+* T.1.3 Development of a structured cabling project for building 3.
-T.1.4 Development of a structured cabling project for building 4.
+* T.1.4 Development of a structured cabling project for building 4.

 # 2. Technical decisions and coordination #
-In this section, all technical decisions taken in the planning meeting should be mentioned.
-Most importantly, all technical decisions impacting on the subtasks implementation must be settled on this 		meeting and specified here.

-#### Examples: ####
+#### Technical Decisions: ####
+  * The backbone cables used will be optical fibres because even if the optical fibre is not imposed due to the cable length, it should always be enforced.
+Optical fibre grants higher bandwidth and better compatibility with future layer two technologies.
-  * Backbone cable types to be used
+  * The cable types we will be using are 568A
-  * VLAN IDs to be used
-  * VTP domains
-  * WiFi channels
-  * IPv4 networks' addresses and routers' addresses
-  * Routing protocols
-  * Application protocols outlining (further coordination may be required between members)
 # 3. Subtasks assignment #

 #### Tasks assigned: ####